aws-samples/aws-online-data-migration-workshop/cleanup/README.md

 6. Click on **Roles**

-7. On the right hand window, in the search bar, enter the name of the role you created in module 4 for the AWS Transfer SFTP role (i.e. **myAWSTransferUserRole**)
+7. On the right hand window, in the search bar, enter the name of the first role you created in module 4 for the AWS Transfer SFTP role (i.e. **myAWSTransferUserRole**)

 8. Select your role from the search list, and click on **Delete role**